Image credit: Patagonia

 • During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Patagonia “Good”.
-These are a few issues influencing its score:
+These are a few factors influencing its score:

-• It has a formal policy aligned with the Five Freedoms of animal welfare.
+• It has a formal policy aligned with the Five Freedoms of animal welfare and clear implementation mechanisms in place.

 • It doesn’t appear to use fur, angora, or exotic animal skin.